 Every so often, I tend to get lost in the motions of a routine I’ve created.
 Recently, I found myself flowing with the rise and fall of waiting on a shoot assignment, hanging out with friends and sleeping in between.
 The routine of sporadic work, random leisure time, and loads of Netflix bingeing began to sink in all too deep.
 If I catch myself wading through steady water, I’m prone to create drastic change; Hence, my decision to travel through Europe for an entire month.

 My goal was to reconnect with myself in a way that can only be achieved when separated from what I know.
-With the money I’d saved up from the last four years of porn acting, I hastily booked a rountrip ticket to the East.
+With the money I’d saved up from the last four years of porn acting, I hastily booked a roundtrip ticket to the East.

 As I was 5,000 miles overseas, many challenges arose that I was forced to handle with pure survival skills.
 It was interesting to see what kind of person came out in those genuine moments.